CDCgov/prime-reportstream/prime-router/docs/observability/azure-events.md

 ### ReportReceiverSelectedEvent
 This event is emitted during the DestinationFilter routing step when a report is queued for receiver filter evaluation.
-Many `ReportRouteEvent` can correspond to a `ReportAcceptedEvent` and can be "joined" on `ReportAcceptedEvent.reportId == ReportReceiverSelectedEvent.parentReportId`.
+Many `ReportReceiverSelectedEvent` can correspond to a `ReportAcceptedEvent` and can be "joined" on `ReportAcceptedEvent.reportId == ReportReceiverSelectedEvent.parentReportId`.

 - parentReportId